achavarga/uad-toolkit/README.md

 ## Reproducibility
 - Functions are pure and tested with a smoke test under `tests/`.
 - Example dataset and script are provided in `examples/` and `scripts/`.
-- Cite the APP 2009 paper where appropriate.